manuela-blanco/manuela-blanco/README.md

 ##### I'm a undergraduate student at UNIRIO (Universidade Federal do Estado do Rio de Janeiro) pursuing my bachelor's degree in Information Systems.
 ##### My favorite programming language is Java ❤️
 ##### I have experience working with Java, Python and Javascript.
 Also, I feel comfortable working with Linux environments.
+##### I'm very interested in Deep Learning and I was part of a research group for 6 months.
+I intend to write my final paper on this topic.

 <!--
 **manuela-blanco/manuela-blanco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.